cottagekilljoys/CK23/README.md

-# Cottage Killjoys Mockup Website
+# Cottage Killjoys Website

-This is a website-in-progress made for the Women and Gender Studies Senior Colloquium 2023.
+This is a website made for the Women and Gender Studies Colloquium Class of 2023!